 We use a wide variety of teaching methods designed to give a chance to learn in a wide variety of ways.
 Every child is recognised as an individual.
 We celebrate successes and differences within our school and community.

 We believe that all our children should be happy, safe, questioning and investigative.
 The children leave St Paul’s Walden School with a sense of belonging to a supportive community.
 They move to the next stage of their education with the confidence and skills to make decisions, self-evaluate and become lifelong learners.

-Each class teacher will shortly upload their curriculum plans for the next half term.
+Each class teacher uploads their curriculum plans each half term.